Cyvid7-Darus10/Student-Registration-System/README.md

 - A maximum of 100 subjects will be registered
 - If the subject is unregistered, the program will ask to create that subject with exactly the same subject code, otherwise, a student will be unenrolled to that specific subject

-### NOTE:
+### FINAL NOTE:
-• Copy all the files from the CMSC11-Student Registration Syztem.zip folder
+- Copy all the files from the CMSC11-Student Registration Syztem.zip folder
-• Use Codeblocks and set console to fullscreen mode to have an undistorted User Interface
+- Use Codeblocks and set console to fullscreen mode to have an undistorted User Interface
-• Default Subject can be updated with the New Subject Code or New Subject Title
+- Default Subject can be updated with the New Subject Code or New Subject Title
-• I have provided you (student.txt and subject.txt) file samples to test
+- I have provided you (student.txt and subject.txt) file samples to test
-• Import first the subject file to get rid of creating unregistered subject
+- Import first the subject file to get rid of creating unregistered subject
-• And by default the file is empty with only default (CMSC11) subject registered
+- And by default the file is empty with only default (CMSC11) subject registered

 Thank you.